 Official Press Release

-The judging panel has been named for the 2006 Will Eisner Comic Industry Awards.
-This blue-ribbon committee will be choosing the nominations to appear on the Eisner Awards ballot.
-This year’s judges, selected by Awards Administrator Jackie Estrada, are:
+The judging panel has been selected for the 2009 Will Eisner Comic Industry Awards.
+This blue-ribbon committee will choose the nominees to appear on the Eisner Awards ballot.
+This year’s judges are:

 - Ad Free Browsing

 - Over 10,000 Videos!

 - All in 1 Access